Acce117/template-front-vue/README.md

 1. A basic login for authorization based in JWT and a logout functionality.

-2. A function for requests based in axios with the basic configuration ```./src/common/utils/useSendRequest.ts```.
+2. A function for requests based on axios with the basic configuration ```./src/common/utils/useSendRequest.ts```.

 3. A tool for storage management of token ```./src/common/utils/token-handler.ts```.